 Donald Trump – American real estate mogul and host of Celebrity Apprentice.
-Jay and Frank often take turns impersonating Trump on the show. (see also: Celebrity Apprentice) (see also: William Friedkin)
+Also, now the President of the United States.
+Jay and Frank used to take turns impersonating Trump on the show. (see also: Celebrity Apprentice) (see also: William Friedkin)

 Jon Turtletaub – Director of such films as 3 Ninjas, Cool Runnings and National Treasure.
 Sometimes brought up as an example of a jobber, although Frank defends him due to his association with Disney films.
 Often sarcastically referred to as “visionary director Jon Turtletaub” in reference to the trailer for The Sorcerer’s Apprentice.
 (See also: Jobber)

 Trypophobia – A fear of or discomfort with irregular patterns or clusters of small holes or bumps.
 Jay discusses his realization that he has this phobia on Episode #628: mother! and TIFF 2017.
 He believes it originated from seeing Richard Pryor’s piranha-attacked jumper in The Toy as a child.

 Twisted – Short film directed by Jay exploring the urban legend that a tornado hit the Canview Drive-In while it was showing the movie Twister.
 Currently available on Vimeo.